Labour movement: Racial equality

 A degree of strategic biracial cooperation existed among black and white dockworkers on the waterfronts of New Orleans, Louisiana during the early 20th century.
 Although the groups maintained racially separate labour unions, they coordinated efforts to present a united front when making demands of their employers.
 These pledges included a commitment to the "50-50" or "half-and-half" system wherein a dock crew would consist of 50% black and 50% white workers and agreement on a single wage demand to reduce the risk of ship owners pitting one race against the other.
-This cooperative framework, though exceptional for its time, was driven largely by the dockworkers' shared vulnerability to exploitative labor practices.
+This cooperative framework, though exceptional for its time, was driven largely by the dockworkers' shared vulnerability to exploitative labour practices.
 The "half-and-half" rule became a symbol of solidarity and a practical mechanism to prevent racial division being used as a tool for wage suppression.
 Despite institutional segregation, joint action during strikes and negotiations fostered a culture of mutual dependence that challenged prevailing norms in the Jim Crow South.
-These alliances were not without tension, but they succeeded in stabilizing labor conditions and resisting employer manipulation.
-Over the decades, such practices influenced later union efforts to integrate labor representation and contributed to broader struggles for racial and economic justice in the American labor movement.
+These alliances were not without tension, but they succeeded in stabilizing labour conditions and resisting employer manipulation.
+Over the decades, such practices influenced later union efforts to integrate labour representation and contributed to broader struggles for racial and economic justice in the American labour movement.

 Black and white dockworkers also cooperated during protracted labour strikes, including the general levee strikes in 1892 and 1907 as well as smaller strikes involving skilled workers such as screwmen in the early 1900s:

 Negroes in the United States read the history of labour and find it mirrors their own experience.
 We are confronted by powerful forces telling us to rely on the good will and understanding of those who profit by exploiting us [...]
 They are shocked that action organizations, sit-ins, civil disobedience and protests are becoming our everyday tools, just as strikes, demonstrations and union organization became yours to insure that bargaining power genuinely existed on both sides of the table [...]
 Our needs are identical to labor's needs: decent wages, fair working conditions, livable housing, old age security, health and welfare measures [...]
 That is why the labor-hater and labor-baiter is virtually always a twin-headed creature spewing anti-Negro epithets from one mouth and anti-labor propaganda from the other mouth.